guanjunming/buffets-sg/README.md

-# Buffet Sg
+# Buffets SG

 ![Homepage Screenshot](public/homepage.png)

 ## Background Info

-_Buffet Sg_ is designed to allows users to search for buffets around Singapore.
-This application is created to provide convenice and assist users in looking for dinning options, providing them with the information of the restaurant, such as the opening hours and location:
+**Buffets SG** is a platform designed to help users search for buffets in Singapore conveniently.
+The application provides essential information, such as restaurant opening hours, location, price ranges, cuisines, and user reviews, enabling users to make informed dining choices.

+## Screenshots

+### Details Page

 ![Details Page](public/details-page.png)
+Displays detailed information about a selected restaurant, including its name, location, description, price range, opening hours, and user reviews.

+### Search Page

 ![Search Page](public/Search.png)
-They can utilize our search which allows them to filter the restaurants to their preferences such as location, price, cuisines and best rated.
+User can search for restaurants and apply filters based on their preferences, such as location, price, cuisine, and ratings.

+### Review Page

 ![Review Page](public/review-page.png)
-They can also leave reviews and ratings for the restaurant to help others make their decisons on visiting the restaurant.
+User can leave reviews and ratings for the restaurant to help others make their decisons on visiting the restaurant.

+### Profile Page

 ![Profile Page](public/profile-page.png)
-Users can update/delete their reviews and also access their favourites in their profile page.
+Users can update or delete their reviews, view a list of their favourite restaurants and change account settings.

+## Features

+- **Landing Page**: View top-rated, most reviewed and nearest restaurants, giving users an overview of the best buffet options.
+- **Search and Filters**: Locate restaurants quickly using search and refine results by price range, cuisine and various sorting options for a personalized experience.
+- **Restaurant Details**: View detailed information about each restaurant, including descriptions, price ranges, locations, opening hours, and user reviews.
+- **User Reviews**: Share experiences with ratings and reviews to help the community discover the best places.
+- **Profile Management**: Update or delete reviews, view a list of favourite restaurants, and manage account settings.
+- **Favourites**: Save restaurants to a personal list for easy future access.
+- **Responsive Design**: Enjoy a seamless experience across all devices, from smartphones to desktops.

 ## Technologies Used

-#### Frontend
+### Frontend

 - **React**: Front-end JavaScript library for building user interfaces.
 - **Vite**: Development environment and bundler.